JyotiKumari-6/report_on_credit_card_data/README.md

 -- Rename the new column to the original column name<br>
 ALTER TABLE credit_card CHANGE new_Week_Start_Date Week_Start_Date DATE;<br><br>

--> After this I imported these two customer and credit_card tables in the Power BI to make reports on this data.
+-> After this I imported these two customer and credit_card tables in the Power BI to make reports on there data.